Doing Your Own Medical Research

 Medicine today is almost never one-size-fits-all.
 There are typically many different treatment options, and new ones emerge every year.
 Some are more invasive or more costly than others.
 Some have more burdensome side effects or consequences.
 Some more precisely target a specific variation of the disease that has afflicted you.
 Some involve lifestyle changes that you can control yourself and can make pharmaceuticals or surgery unnecessary.
 And some involve doing nothing, watchful waiting, and no medical intervention.

 Ask your doctor about all treatment options.
 What are their risks, benefits, and costs?
-How will each option affect your lifestyle and activities of daily living?
+How will each option affect your life?
 What’s the outlook for recovery?
 How will you know if the treatment is working?
 Until you get treatment, what signs of worsening trouble should you be alert for and report to the doctor?

 By researching your case you’ll be able to ask more informed questions.
 Can’t handle doing your own research?
 Then ask your doctor to lay out all of your options along with the pros and cons of each.